ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 they educate their sons.”
 This is the point, and
 il is true.
 No nation can become fully enlight­
 ed, when the mothers are not in a good degree
-quulilied to discharge the home work o
+quulilied to discharge the home work of
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:curiv:batch_curiv_jojoba_ver01:data:sn85025202:00279557293:1861032301:0285/pct:62.353164,78.948752,14.759379,9.697766/!600,600/0/default.jpg"/>
 </td>